 A volatile market creates plenty of opportunities, sure.
 But it can also create a chaotic screening process, due to the sheer number of applicants and/or roles available.

-Recruiters and talent acquisition teams also want to make sure they are providing their talent pipelines with the best, most relevant passive talent to close top in-demand roles like software engineers faster.
+Recruiters also want to make sure they are providing their talent pipelines with the best, most relevant passive talent to close top in-demand roles like software engineers faster.

 It’s here that candidate sourcing software comes in.
 Without software support, talent teams can spend over 30 hours a week sourcing candidates on job boards or LinkedIn.

 And in an increasingly competitive talent environment, the company that can source top candidates the most efficiently can create a better candidate experience and fill more vacant roles.

 Which of the many sourcing software options will give your talent teams an edge?

 Here we compare the 12 best candidate sourcing platforms you can utilize when hiring software developers and other in-demand tech roles.